Any discussion of how much money a medical malpractice case in Maryland is worth begins with our cap on non-economic damages in malpractice.

 This is tough without someone who specializes in medical malpractice cases.
 Every malpractice case has its own unique facts.
 Every state’s law is different.
-Even within Maryland, the outcomes vary widely depending up which Maryland Circuit Court is hearing your claim.
+Even within Maryland, the outcomes vary widely depending upon which Maryland Circuit Court is hearing your claim.
 The settlement value in one Maryland county might be double what it is in another county.

 Getting Help From Us

-If you are victim or a lawyer and you have a medical malpractice case in Maryland, we can help you.
+If you are a victim or a lawyer and you have a medical malpractice case in Maryland, we can help you.
 We can help you find the correct path.
 Call 800-553-8082 today or get a free online case evaluation.